All Episodes

 Thank you, Rush.

-Uh I uh I'm on a cell phone, so I I can't really talk long, but I did what I did hear the comment about CO2, and I also corrected.
+I'm on a cell phone, so I can't really talk long, but I did hear the comment about CO2, and I called to correct it.

-Uh CO2 I call what what you mean about uh the CO2 that we breathe in and breathe out gets canceling out.
+You mean about the CO2 that we breathe in and breathe out gets canceling out?

-You you take in food through your stomach, uh including lots and lots of carbon uh amino acids, you break them down into, and then the all of the cells of your body oxidize the the uh carbon, which you get from your food, and combine the oxygen you breathe in with the carbon.
+You take in food through your stomach, including lots and lots of carbon, amino acids, you break them down into, and then all of the cells of your body oxidize the carbons which you get from your food and combine the oxygen you breathe in with the carbon.

 You're oxidizing carbon and breathing out carbon dioxide.